Make sure you have booked off enough time

 Regarding cell phones

 Since your time with the doctor is limited, please do not waste it by taking cell phone calls while seeing the doctor.
 Switch off your cell phone while in the doctor's examination room.
-If you or your escort takes a cell phone call during your time with the doctor, (s)he may choose to see another patient while you are on the phone, or reschedule the appointment.
+If you or your companion takes a cell phone call during your time with the doctor, (s)he may choose to see another patient while you are on the phone, or reschedule the appointment.

 After seeing the doctor